JmcRobbie/murslam/README.md

-# murslam
+# MUR Slam
-A ros package that implements slam for use on the 2019 MUR e car
+A ros package that implements slam for use on the 2019 MUR driverless car.

+### Dependencies
+This package is designed to be interfaced with the AMZ fssim package. (https://github.com/AMZ-Driverless/fssim).

+The repo has been forked and may or may not have diverged.
+The fork is held here: https://github.com/JmcRobbie/fssim

+This package is developed to work with the melodic distro of ROS.
+Make sure that is what you have installed.